IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

-Documentation should be as important to a developer as all other facets of development. **Every code should include documentation** (in the forms of a header, code comments etc.).
+Documentation should be as important to a developer as all other facets of development. **Every code should include documentation** (in the forms of a header, code comments, etc.).
 It either explains what the code does, how it operates, how to use it etc. Documentation is an important part of software engineering.

 No matter what the code contains, chances are that someday other